 Borrowing Law Library Materials

-The Collection Services Department can provide a book cart for your use if a large number of items are being checked out at one time.
+The Collection Services Department can provide a book cart for your use if a large number of items are being checked out (or in) at one time.
 Carts should be returned to Collection Services as soon as transport of the items is completed.

 If the Needed Item Cannot be Checked Out